INET-RC/GeoMX/README.md

 ## Quick Start
 This guide will help you get started with GeoMX in just two steps.

 > **Prerequisites:** We provide a pre-built Docker image for a quick trial of GeoMX.
-For this, Docker needs to be installed following this [guide](https://docs.docker.com/engine/install/ubuntu/).
+For this, Docker and Nvidia-Docker need to be installed following: [Docker Guide](https://docs.docker.com/engine/install/ubuntu/) and [Nvidia-Docker Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#install-guide).

 * Step 1: Pull the Docker image and run a container.